 This technique will save you time when crocheting; it's a lot easier to crochet overtop of ends than it is to weave them in later.

-Note: The results are not as secure as woven-in ends are.
+Note: The results are not as secure as woven-in ends are -- particularly if you crochet loosely.
 If you are working stripes, I recommend carrying the yarn up the sides of your work,which is a more secure method than this is.

 When to Crochet Overtop of the Yarn Ends:

 - This technique works best with projects that will not have to withstand machine washing, frequent laundering, or excessive wear and tear.
 Good candidates include projects you plan on dry cleaning or hand washing, as well as projects that don't need to be washed too often.